-A new fund that will give community groups across Plymouth a chance to get on board with Mayflower 400.
+A funding scheme that enables community groups across Plymouth a chance to get on board with Mayflower 400.

 What projects can be funded?

-The fund will support grass-roots community, arts and cultural activity in the city through a series of bursaries of up to £3,000, or £5,000 in exceptional circumstances.
+The fund supports grass-roots community, arts and cultural activity in the city through a series of bursaries of up to £3,000, or £5,000 in exceptional circumstances.

 Funding is available for projects that can be delivered by November 2020, that inspire and enrich local communities and which align with the Mayflower themes of imagination, humanity, freedom and future.